-'''

-int fd;

-const char name;
+int fd; const char \name;

-'''

-This function unregisters a name from Global.

-name is the name to unregister from Global.
+This function unregisters a name from Global. fd is an open descriptor to an Erlang connection. name is the name to unregister from Global.
+The function returns 0 on success, or -1 on failure.

-'''

-ETERM erl_global_whereis(fd,name,node)
+ETERM \erl\global\whereis(fd,name,node)

-Types:

-int fd;

-const char name;
+int fd; const char \name; char \node;

-char node;

-'''